davidsemakula/substrate-vault/README.md

 # Kuuma: Substrate Vault

-## Project Name

-Kuuma: Substrate Vault with complex hierarchical and granular transaction approval policies.
+The easiest way to create and manage Substrate Vaults with complex hierarchical and granular transaction approval policies.

 ## Project Description